 I highly recommend getting used to reading the manual for these commands so that you will feel more comfortable using the command line!
 Next time before googling for answers, just type man <command name> and read the resulting page before you start searching for answers online.

 If man pages feel cryptic then try the command info <command name> as these info pages are usually more verbose and you will understand them better! (though for some command the same text will be provided for both man and info pages!)
-If you have never read man pages before, I suggest starting with some familiar commands like ls and cd, so that you can understand the pattern there better so that you will feel more at home when you actually look at a man page for a command you have not used before!
+If you have never read man pages before, I suggest starting with some familiar commands like ls and cd, so that you can understand the pattern of these files.
+Once you understand these patterns if you look at a man page for an unknown command you will feel more at home!

 If you are interested in learning more about Linux, be sure to check out my step by step plan to master Linux here.

 And with that, I will conclude this article!

 I hope you guys enjoyed this article and learned something useful.

 If you liked the post, feel free to share this post with your friends and colleagues!

 Here are some of my other articles that might interest you!